syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/getting-started.md

 ## Adding Ribbon Items

 Inside each group, options are present in rows or columns as collections of items.
 You can use the `e-ribbon-collection` tag helper to define each ribbon collection.
 Each collection can have single or multiple items.
-Ribbon support several built-in items types like buttons, drop-down buttons, combo boxes, and more.
+Ribbon support several built-in items like buttons, drop-down buttons, combo boxes, and more.
 The `type` property of ribbon item defines the control with which the item will be rendered.
 You can use the `e-ribbon-item` tag helper to define each ribbon item in ribbon collection like below.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}